How to Build a Grammar Lesson: This post aims to help you from start to finish.

 6. Give students a manageable assignment.

 Ask your students to complete an assignment.
 Twenty sentences or multiple paragraphs is not necessary; give students five or 10 sentences.
+Exit tickets work well too.
+If you are looking for an activity that is not a grammar worksheet, you can download my grammar activity sheet for free.

 7. Evaluate the results.